thinkum/commonide/README.md

           may not be assumed, inasmuch, that any single model for systems management may be either formally ascertained or formally adopted, at every site.

+- Topic: Project Support, User Opacity, Data Privacy, and Data Management Systems

+    - Design Documentation - Philosophy of Design - Term as an External Representation of a Cognitive Concept

+        - Consequently, _Term_ as an intrinsically imperfect representation of a _Concept_

+        - NB: Concerning Social Dynamics, "Terminology as Gesture"

+        - Topic: Representation of Terms and Terminological Associations

+            - Topic: Notational Representation of Terms and Terminological Associations

+                - TBD: Formal _Terms_ and _Terminological Associations_ as
+                  Generalized Expressions Closed Onto a Formal Data System.

+                - Topic: Notation (e.g vis a vis RDF) as Generalized Vocabulary; Model (e.g in application of any single RDF notation) as Generalized Schema; User Data (e.g in application of any form of generalized RDF schema or model) as Schema Reification.
+Furthermore, User Data -- Generally, "Graph Data" -- as Private Model Data.

+                    - NB: The User and RDF - Extending RDF Schema for Applications; Extensibility of Application Schema; Formalisms for Licensing, Distribution, and Accession of Generalized Term Sets; Privacy of Model Data.

+                    - TBD: The User and RDF - Privacy, Opacity, Publishing, and Accession for User-Developed RDF Models, User-Governed RDF Graph Data, and User-Developed Analytical and Narrative Content.

+                - Topic: Generally Well Known Notations

+                    - Topic: Terms and Relations in Common Logic CLIF

+                    - Topic: Terms and Relations in RDF Notations

+                    - Topic: Terms and Relations  in ISI PowerLoom(R) -
+                      PowerLoom KB Expressions

+                    - TBD: Terms and Relations in MOF, UML and SysML Applications

+            - Topic: Visual Representation of Terms and Terminological Associations

+                - Topic: Visual Representation of Terms and Relations in Common Logic CGIF

+                - Topic: Visual Representation of Terms and Relations in the ODM Metamodel and ODM UML Profile for RDF

+                - TBD: Garnet Aggregraphs and PowerLoom(R) - Prototype
+                  for a Generalized Diagrammatic, Interactive Knowledge
+                  Modeling Application (Desktop Environments vis.
+CLX)
+                  (TBD: Garnet - Garnet Gem and Opal -  device bindings for Mobile Environments)

+                - NB: Generally "Diagram-Oriented" Semantics for Visual Representation with UML and SysML; Infrastructural Characteristics of MOF and OCL (see also: VDM, ....)

+            - TBD: UML and SysML in Knowledge Representation

+                - NB: Visual Representation of UML and SysML Models - Generalized Diagram Semantics in UML and SysML, with Effective Diagram Syntax Constraints

+                - TBD: Notational Interoperability for SysML and UML, onto RDF - XML Schema in XMI and RDF Notations;
+                  Representation of MOF, SysML and UML Terms onto RDF;
+                  SysML and UML Diagrams onto RDF; OCL, XMI, and RDF

+            - TBD: Other Diagram Frameworks - SDL and TTCN onto ASN.1;
+              ECMA Flowcharts; ....

+        - TBD: Procedural Applications for Normal, Declarative Terminological/Associative Vocabularies - Systems Management with Discrete System Entity Models (Beyond Query Construction) in an RDF Notation

+            - TBD: Juxtaposition to DMTF CIM and DMTF MOF (NB: Distinct to OMG MOF) secondly, DMTF RedFish (NB: JSON Notations), _vis a vis_ Known Conventions in Systems Modeling and Systems Management.

+    - Topic: Authorship, Publishing, and Accession for Applications of Modeling Systems - Model Schema, and  Model Data - for Knowledge Representation

+    - Topic: Towards a Generalized Schema for Knowledge Representation in Project Management Support Environments

+        - Topic: _Project_ as a Terminological Entity with Social Representation

+            - TBD: "Defining the Existential Authority" - Project Representation in Distributed Environments

+        - Topic: _Data System Object_ as a Systematic Construct with Tangible Representation in a _Data System_ (NB:
+          Generalizations in IT/ICT Domains)

+            - TBD: Deriving Terms from Arbitrary Data Objects - Towards a Survey of Methodologies

+            - NB: File, Database, or Protocol Data Object (NB, Ephemeral Request/Response Data, per any Generally Well Known Information Systems Protocol) ... as a Data System Object Kind, at a certain granularity of model.

+        - Topic: _Project Resource_ as a Terminological Entity with one or more objective representations, closed onto one or more _Project_

+        - Topic: Processes and Support - Process Definitions for Portable Process Support Tools in Distributed Project Environments

+            - TBD: FIPA SL as an intermediate schema/syntax for process support tools in distributed information systems; FIPA SL in extension/application of knowledge representation and inference support in ISI PowerLoom(R), principally towards applications in distributed information systems for project support environments.

+        - Topic: Projects and Archives - Terminological Entity definitions, forms of objective representation, and reusable tools (editorial/content oriented systems) (Ed.
+NB: Zotero)

 ### CommonIDE - Concepts of Design - IDE UI - Editor Views